 These accounts pay monthly cumulative interest.
 The accumulated interest is not compounded and is not applied to the principal.
 The monthly interest payment can be made to your savings account.

 Over the course of the deposit period, interest accumulates in this account.
-When it matures, the principal and interest components will have compounded.
+When it matures, the principal and interest components will be compounded.

 Savings on Taxes for Fixed Deposits